New South Wales Consolidated Acts

 have been unlawful if the other person carrying out the conduct to which the

-deprivation of his or her liberty or the liberty of another person, or
+terminate the unlawful deprivation of his or her liberty or the liberty of

-does not apply if the person uses force that involves the intentional or
+(3) This section does not apply if the person uses force that involves

-reckless infliction of death only-- (a) to protect property, or
+the intentional or reckless infliction of death only-- (a) to protect

-prevent criminal trespass or to remove a person committing criminal trespass.
+(b) to prevent criminal trespass or to remove a person

 AustLII: Copyright Policy